webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-themes.md

   <img :src="$withBase('/images/themes/database-directory.png')" alt="theme-database-directory">

-  All the Factory, Migrations and Seeds files of this themes are present in Database Folder.
+  All the Factory, Migrations and Seeds files of this theme are present in Database Folder.

     - To generate Migration File:
       ```terminal